Key Words Reading Scheme

 The Key Words Reading Scheme is a series of 36 English language early readers children's books, published by the British publishing company, Ladybird Books.
-The series are also often referred to as Peter and Jane, the names of the main characters.
+The series is also often referred to as Peter and Jane, the names of the main characters.

 History

 The first book in the series, Ladybird series 641, was published in 1964, and the series was completed by the first publication of the 36th book in 1967.
-Over 80 million books in the series have been sold worldwide, and the books remain in print in 2012.
+Over 80 million books in the series have been sold worldwide, and the books remained in print until 2012.
+An updated version with new illustrations was announced in 2023 and released in 2024.

 The books were designed as materials for teaching a small child to learn to read, using a system of key phrases and words devised by teacher William Murray.
 Murray was an educational adviser at a borstal and later headmaster of a "school for the educationally subnormal" in Cheltenham.
 From research undertaken in the 1950s by Murray with Professor Joe McNally, an educational psychologist at the University of Manchester, Murray realised that only 12 words account for a quarter of the vocabulary used in normal speaking, reading and writing in the English language, 100 words for half, and 300 words for three-quarters.

 Starting with book 1a, a budding reader of primary school age, from 3 to 5 years old, is introduced to brother and sister Peter and Jane, their dog Pat, their Mummy and Daddy, and their home, toys, playground, the beach, shops, buses and trains, and so on.
 The first book uses the 12 key words which are used repeatedly ("Here is Peter", "Peter is here", "Here is Jane", "Jane is here", "I like Peter", "I like Jane").
 Additional words are introduced gradually, page by page, to expand the reader's reading vocabulary, with the new words on each page set out in a footnote.
 The reader can consolidate their learning with books 1b, or practise writing in book 1c, all with the same vocabulary; or progress to book 2a (and 2b and 2c), and so on, with 12 sets of three books in all.

 Two more characters, Simon and John, were introduced further into the series, as the books developed in length and detail to become targeted at growing children who had developed further reading skills.
 These two characters are cousins of Peter and Jane.